WooCommerce Shipping Pro Chapter-1: Setting Up

 |Postal/ZIP code||Destination zips code.
 Use the wildcard(*) for all or set this to the character you wish the search to start from and wildcard(*).
 For Example, 8* can be used to include all the zip codes starting with 8 (80001, 80002, and so on).|

 |Shipping class||Shipping Class of the Product.
 Use Any Shipping Class option for all.
 Multiple shipping classes can be present on a single row.
 Under Method Groups, if you have a rule(s) for specified shipping classes and want to have a different rule for all other shipping classes than specified, then you can use the Rest of the shipping classes option.|

 |Product category||Category of the product.
 Use Any Product category option for all.
 Multiple product categories can be present in a single row.
 Under Method groups, if you have a rule(s) for the specified product category(ies) and want to have a different rule for all other product categories than specified, then you can use the Rest of the Product Categories option.|

 |Weight||Minimum Weight is the lowest weight at which the shipping rate applies.
 Maximum Weight is the highest weight at which this shipping rate applies.

 For Example: If Min Weight=0 Kg& Max Weight=5.25 Kg, then accepted Min Weight is greater than 0 Kg and Max Weight is less than or equal to 5.25 Kg.

-For Example: If Min number of item=0 & Max number of items=25, then accepted Min number of item(s) is greater than 0 and Max number of items is less than or equal to 25.
+For Example: If the Min number of items=0 & Max number of items=25, then the accepted Min number of item(s) is greater than 0 and the Max number of items is less than or equal to 25.